Betts and Price arrive in Los Angeles eager for new starts

 Price said, “I know it’s tough for Red Sox nation to see Mookie leave.”

+Betts wore a hoodie under his jersey, explaining it protected his head from the winter sun on a 67 degree day.

-Betts will keep his No. 50 jersey, chosen long ago because “nobody wants it,” he said.
+Betts will keep his No. 50 jersey, a number chosen long ago because “nobody wants it,” he said.

-“I’d like to celebrate again here in this jersey for sure,” Betts said.
+“I’d like to celebrate again here in this jersey for sure,” he said.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports